 The seed packets are made from recycled paper and measure 9 x 12 cm.
 The seeds inside are a mix of British-grown British wildflower seeds – Cornflower, Corn Chamomile, Corn Marigold and Poppy.
 All these flowers are perfect for butterflies, bees, moths, hoverflies and other little bugs!

 The seed packets are personalised with your wedding details – please advise these in the box above.
-You will get around a gram of seeds.
+You will get around a gram of seeds in a paper sachet inside the packet.

 How to Sow Wildflowers